Benefits of a strong parent-school relationship

 How to build a strong parent-school relationship

-You can go about building a parent-school relationship in several ways:
+You can build a parent-school relationship in several ways:

 - Talk informally with teachers at school drop-off and pick-up times or by email or phone if this is more appropriate for you and the teacher.

-As well as everyday contact, you might also be able to learn more about the school through its annual report, school performances and other events – for example, barbecues, cultural or music events and school fairs.
-These are all opportunities to get involved, and to respond, comment, ask questions and build on your relationship.
+As well as everyday contact, you might also be able to learn more about the school through its annual report, school performances and social events – for example, barbecues, cultural or music events and school fairs.
+Schools might also hold parent seminars on topics like behaviour management, bullying and mental health.

 Establishing a relationship with your child’s school is a two-way process.
-For example, you can ask the school and teachers for any information or feedback you need.
-But you can also keep yourself up to date with what’s going on at school by reading school notes or emails, checking the school’s website and watching the school’s noticeboard.
+For example, you can ask the school and teachers for information or feedback.
+You can also share your child’s special events or achievements outside school.

 Not all parents can be involved in school as much as they’d like, but you can still let your child know that school is important to your family.
 Talking about school with your child, being warm and friendly at school events, and being positive about the school and its staff sends the message that you value education and are interested in what’s happening for your child at school.